Tamdoma

 Step 04

 What do you sell?
-Each solution or product gets its own page on the website.
+Each product or service gets its own page on the website.

 High-level groupings (3–7).
 One per line.
 These become top-level navigation items.